-The same bowl, now the Buffalo Wild Wings Citrus Bowl, also was a sponsor when the team was featured on ABC and ESPN from different locations on Disney properties from 2004-07.
+The same bowl also was a sponsor when the team was featured on ABC and ESPN from different locations on Disney properties from 2004-07.
 From 2008-10, the team had been the subject of a one-hour ESPN special.

 For seven decades the FWAA has selected an All-America team with the help of its members and an All-America Committee, which represents all the regions in the country.
 From that All-America team, the FWAA also selects the Outland Trophy winner (best interior lineman) and the Bronko Nagurski Trophy winner (best defensive player).

 Some of the true greats of the writing profession have helped to select this team over the years: Grantland Rice, Bert McGrane, Blackie Sherrod, Furman Bisher, Pat Harmon, Fred Russell, Edwin Pope, Murray Olderman, Paul Zimmerman – and the list goes on and on.
 The FWAA All-America team is steeped in tradition and history and is selected by a writers’ group with those same attributes.